Position

 • Process employee payroll accurately and on time.

-• Maintain and update employee payroll records.
+• Maintain accurate and up-to-date employee payroll records.

-• Calculate wages, deductions, and bonuses.
+• Calculate wages, deductions, and bonuses for employees.

 Qualifications